dawidjk/Intelligent-Snakes/DEVELOPMENT.md

   - Added loop penalty and kill off to prevent program from crashing
   - Fixed snake color generation
     - Original colors were often too bright to be visible and not painful to look at.
+  - Implement a JSON library to edit Network weights
+  - Created algorithm for breeding parents to produce children.
+  - After each Generation, add mutation to percentage of Networks